 2.2.5 Your Vacations (Studying or Getting a Job)

 ‘Publicly-funded’ home students who are required to undertake compulsory courses or fieldwork during vacations may qualify for financial support through their Department.
 In most cases this support will cover the full cost of the required travel or other costs.
 Where students may need financial support for course-related or other vacation travel and study, they may apply to the College for a grant.
-Application forms are available from the Tutorial Office.
-Please see 'Grants and Funds' for more information.
+Please see ‘Grants and Funds‘ for more information.